narcisneacsu194/issue-tracker/README.md

   returned.
 If the request was successful, the message **successfully updated** will be returned.

   You can put either a string or a number for the request body fields.
+  The exception is the *open* field, where you can only put boolean values.
-  The *updated_on* field will always get updated, when you execute the *PUT* endpoint.
+  The *updated_on* field will always get updated with the current date and time, when you execute the *PUT* endpoint.
   If the *_id* field has an invalid format, or it doesn't belong to any issue from the database, then the message *could not update* will be shown.
 The same message will appear if the *projectname* doesn't belong to any existing project.